Ida Gotkovsky

 She won six prestigious first prize music awards for her compositions, including the Prix Blumenthal (1958), Prix Pasdeloup (1959), Prix de Composition Concours International de Divonne les Bains (1961), Médaille de la Ville de Paris (1963), Grand Prix de la Ville de Paris (1966) and the Prix Lili Boulanger (1967).

 Gotkovsky’s output includes chamber music, symphonies, instrumental music, vocal music, ballets, and operas.
-Notably, she has contributed many solo and chamber pieces for the saxophone.
+Notably, she contributed many solo and chamber pieces for the saxophone.
 Her Concerto for Trombone (1978) has been compared to Messiaen, and her Suite for Tuba and piano (1959) reveals influences of Hindemith.
 She is also recognized for having written important works for band.

 Biography taken from Wikipedia.